tatiana-kim/matrix_operations/readme.md

 This program performs operations with matrices.

+Several basic operations have already been implemented:

+- Add matrices
+- Multiply matrix by a constant
+- Multiply two matrices

-Several basic operations have already been implemented I plan to add the following matrix transformations:
+I plan to add the following matrix transformations:
 - Transpose of a matrix
 - Affine transformation
 - Inversion of matrices
 - Trace of a matrix
-- Determinant of a matrix
+- Calculate a determinant of a matrix
 - ...

 Technologies: